NDeyneka/Cache-server-2/README.md

 - GET SUCCESS|459abcd
 - PUT SUCCESS|Value successfully saved.

+Use netcat (nc) or similar utilites to produce such requests.

 ### Limitations

 - Cache storage is based on a simple hand-written hash-table which does not handle collisions.